WizzWriters/Octasm/README.md

 ### Data Sections

-Every data section is made out of definitions, that consist of label, type and value:
+Every data section is made out of definitions that consist of a label, a type and a value:

 ```asm
 .data                      # data section directive